KooleSache/website/_pages/faq.md

 **Please make sure you disable color management for the document you're picking color from.**

-## How can I delete colors from history
+## How can I delete colors from history?

 We believe there is no need to delete colors from the history.
 It is a history after all.
 But if you still want to remove colors from the history for whatever reason, you could run this command in Terminal.app: